Node Classification Meets Link Prediction on Knowledge Graphs: Additional Experiments

 \subsection{Experiments on Standard Citation Graph Benchmarks}

-To further evaluate the modelling ability of \modelname, we also trained the model on the three standard citation network benchmarks, namely Citeseer, Cora, and PubMed \cite{SenNBGGE08}, as well as the recently introduced OGBN-arXiv \cite{OGB-NeurIPS2020} benchmark.
+To evaluate the modeling ability of \framework models beyond our main study, we train MLP-BoxE, the best-performing node classification model among \framework models, on three standard citation network benchmarks, namely Citeseer, Cora, and PubMed \cite{SenNBGGE08}, as well as the recently introduced OGBN-arXiv \cite{OGB-NeurIPS2020} benchmark.

-For Citeseer, Cora, and PubMed, we observed that \modelname suffered from overfitting with a two-layer MLP, and thus only used a single hidden layer of size 1000.
+For Citeseer, Cora, and PubMed, we observed that MLP-BoxE suffered from overfitting with a two-layer MLP, and thus only used a single hidden layer of size 1000.
 Furthermore, we used dropout on the MLPs, and tuned this using grid search over the range [0,1] in increments of 0.1, and this yielded substantial performance improvement on PubMed and Citeseer.
-We tuned embedding dimensionality, and found that, surprisingly, \modelname performed best and in the most stable fashion with only 20 dimensions, and we believe this is due to the sparsity and low label rate of these benchmarks.
-For OGBN-arXiv, we used the standard dimensionality of 256 used in the literature, a two-layer MLP, as in the main experiments, and train using self-adversarial negative sampling loss.
+We tuned embedding dimensionality, and found that, surprisingly, MLP-BoxE performed best and in the most stable fashion with only 20 dimensions, and we believe this is due to the sparsity and low label rate of these benchmarks.
+For OGBN-arXiv, we used the standard dimensionality of 256 used in the literature, a two-layer MLP, as in the main experiments, and train using negative sampling loss.

 In all experiments, we used a learning rate of 0.001, negative sampling loss, and use 10 negative samples per positive fact.
-Furthermore, we modified negative sampling for unary facts (class facts) across all experiments such that corruption is done over \emph{relations}, rather than entities, to exploit the mutual exclusion between target classes.
-The final hyper-parameters used are shown in \Cref{tab:citation_hp}, and the results for \modelname and competing models are shown in \Cref{tab:citation_results}.
+Furthermore, we modified negative sampling for unary facts as described in the main paper.
+The final hyper-parameters used are shown in \Cref{tab:citation_hp}, and the results are shown in \Cref{tab:citation_results}.

-Across all datasets, \modelname performs strongly, and remains competitive with GNNs, even achieving state-of-the-art performance on PubMed.
+Across all datasets, MLP-BoxE performs strongly, and remains competitive with GNNs, even achieving state-of-the-art performance on PubMed.
 This is very encouraging, as these benchmarks are single-relational and, with the exception of OGBN-arXiv, highly sparse in terms of node labels.
-Therefore, \modelname additionally performs competitively even in this very specialised setting.
+Therefore, MLP-BoxE performs competitively even in this very specialised setting.